rfo909/CFT/README.md

-The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is also a programming language which lets you build functions, that both call each other as well as a system library of 200+ functions, belonging, both global and inside objects.
+The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is also a programming language which lets you build functions, that both call each other as well as a system library of 200+ functions, both global and inside objects.

 CFT is not a complete language, in the sense that one can create classes and instances of those.
 Instead you work with pre-defined functions, which return objects representing